Water and agriculture in a changing Africa: What might be done?

 Effective water management is one key element of agricultural innovation and growth.
-This talk will: outline evolving and changing good global practices with respect to water management and agriculture; examine developments in both water and agriculture in Africa; and suggest avenues which might be explored in improving water management and increasing agricultural productivity in Africa.
+This talk: outlines evolving and changing good global practices with respect to water management and agriculture; examines developments in both water and agriculture in Africa; and suggests avenues which might be explored in improving water management and increasing agricultural productivity in Africa.

 John Briscoe is the Gordon McKay Professor of the Practice of Environmental Engineering and Environmental Health at Harvard University where he directs the Harvard Water Security Initiative.
 He teaches undergraduate and graduate courses on water management and development.
 In 2010 he was nominated for the Joseph R. Levenson Prize for exceptional teaching of Harvard undergraduates.